jimmyanonymousdz/metasplot-termux/README.md

 # metasplot-termux
-install metasploit in termux and fic 2022
+install metasploit in termux and fix metasploit